-- SBIRT is an effective tool for identifying risk behaviors and providing appropriate intervention. - By screening for high-risk behavior, healthcare providers can use evidence-based brief interventions focusing on health and consequences, preventing future problems. - Brief intervention focuses on increasing insight and awareness regarding substance use and motivation toward behavioral change. - Referral to treatment provides those identified as needing more extensive treatment with access to specialty care. - SBIRT reduces costly healthcare utilization. - SBIRT is reimbursable through Medicaid. - SBIRT is appropriate for any enrollee regardless of age, gender, or health status.
+- SBIRT is an effective tool for identifying risky behavior and providing appropriate intervention. - By screening for high risk behavior, healthcare providers use evidence based brief interventions focusing on health and consequences, and preventing future problems. - Brief intervention focuses on increasing insight and awareness regarding substance use and motivation toward behavioral change. - Referral to treatment provides those identified as needing more extensive treatment with access to specialty care. - SBIRT reduces costly healthcare utilization. - SBIRT is reimbursable through Medicaid. - SBIRT is appropriate for any patient, regardless of age, gender, or health status.

-When we say We mean Screening Provide a short, structured consultation to identify the right amount of treatment.
-Use common screening tools such as AUDIT, CAGE, and ASSIST.
-Brief intervention Educate patients and increase motivation to reduce risky behavior.
-Brief education intervention increases motivation to reduce risky behavior.
-Typically 5-10 minutes.
-Brief treatment Fulfill goals of: Changing the immediate behavior or thoughts about a risky behavior.
-Addressing longstanding problems with harmful drinking and drug misuse.
-Helping patients with higher levels of disorder obtain more long-term care.
-Typically 5-12 minutes.
-Referral to treatment ■ If a patient meets the diagnostic criteria for substance dependence or other mental illnesses as defined by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition , we recommend you refer them to a specialty provider.
+When we say We mean Screening Provide a short, structured consultation to identify the right amount of treatment Use common screening tools Brief intervention Educate patients and increase motivation to reduce risky behavior Brief education intervention increases motivation to reduce risky behavior Typically 5 to 10 minutes Brief treatment Fulfill goals of: Changing the immeiate behavior or thoughts about a risky behavior Addressing longstanding problems associated with harmful drinking and drug misuse Helping patients with higher levels of disorder obtain more long-term care Typically 5 to 12 minutes Referral to treatment If a patient meets the diagnostic criteria for substance dependence or other mental illnesses as defined by the most current Diagnostic and Statistical Manual of Mental Disorders , it is recommended you refer them to a specialty provider